 4. Shell Layer (Outer layer)

+A windshell is a critical part of your cold weather clothing.
 Studies conducted by Recreational Equipment Co-Op show that in still air, windshells worn over any garment can add up to 25°F of warmth.
 In windy conditions, windshells can increase warmth by 50°F or more.

 Personnel working near McMurdo get a windshell that is windproof but not waterproof.
 Because of the dry climate, fabrics without water resistance are superior, because they allow your perspiration to escape more easily.